 3. Shape the dough into a ball and transfer to the prepared bowl, turning the dough to coat it with butter.
 Cover the bowl with plastic wrap and set aside in a warm, draft-free place until doubled in volume, about 1 hour.

 4. Punch down the dough, turn it out onto a floured work surface and knead for 1 minute.
 Divide the dough into 12 equal pieces and shape each piece into a ball, stretching the sides of the dough down and under.
 Arrange the balls in the baking dish, spaced about 1/2 inch (12 mm) apart.
 Cover with plastic wrap and let rise in a warm place until the balls of dough are doubled in volume and touching one another, 45 minutes to 1 hour.

 6. In a small bowl, whisk together the egg white, 1 tsp. water and a pinch of salt.
 Using a pastry brush, brush the top of each bun with the egg wash.
 Using sharp scissors or a knife, cut a cross into the top of each bun.
 Transfer the baking dish to the oven and bake until the buns are golden brown, about 20 minutes.
 Transfer the dish to a wire rack and let cool.

 7. To make the icing, in a bowl, whisk together the confectioners’ sugar and lemon juice.
-Transfer the icing to a pastry bag with a small plain tip and pipe an “X” on each cooled bun along the indentations where you scored the dough.
+Transfer the icing to a pastry bag with a small plain tip (or a small plastic bag with a corner snipped) and pipe an “X” on each cooled bun along the indentations where you scored the dough.

 Williams Sonoma Test Kitchen